Home

 Impressive - Simple - Delicious

 A Prime Rib Roast makes an impressive meal anytime you have a group to please.
-It is especially popular at major holidays.
+It is especially popular on holidays.

 As delicious and impressive as prime rib is, it is easier to prepare than many other holiday foods.
 Your primary task will be NOT to overcook it.
 Please keep your meat thermometer at your side.
 A digital probe thermometer is best.